1000AIRCRAFTPHOTOS.COM

-Colombian Aero Mercantil started distributing Pipers in 1952 and began assembling Piper kits in 1968.
+Aero Mercantil at Bogota, Colombia, started distributing Pipers in 1952 and began assembling Piper kits in 1968.
 Eric Leaver, project manager with Aero Mercantil, wanted to produce a taxi/transporter for the South American market.
-The design was made by General Aviation Technical Services (former Piper engineers) of Lock Haven Pennsylvania, by specification of Leaver: Piper PA-18-type, 150 mph, high-wing utility, large doors, tubular construction, no machined parts.
+Design was started in March 1986 by General Aviation Technical Services (GATS, former Piper engineers) of Lock Haven Pennsylvania, by specification of Leaver: Piper PA-18-type, 150 mph, high-wing utility, large doors, tubular construction, no machined parts.

-The 350 hp powered Gavilán is a simple aeroplane with simple systems and easy and comfortable flying characteristics.
+The 350 hp powered Gavilán is a utility light transport with simple systems and easy and comfortable flying characteristics.
 The aircraft can be used for bush, charter, taxi, ambulance and small cargo operations, carrying up to seven passengers or four patients on litters and an attendant.
-In addition to tricycle landing gear it is offered with twin-floats.
+In addition to tricycle landing gear it was offered with twin-floats.

 Models